mr7495/arXiv_article_classification/README.md

 ## Objective

-Classify research articles into an **optimal number of categories** based on their abstracts using the public ArXiv dataset, with the following requirements:
+Classify research articles into an **optimal number of categories** based on their abstracts using the public arXiv dataset, with the following requirements:

 1. Conduct a literature review and reference top implementation sources
 2. Perform exploratory data analysis on the dataset